 Trademark search in Hong Kong

 Trade Mark search permits for targeted searching of intellectual property cases by case number, owner, date, and more.
 Trademark search must be satisfied before filing a trademark application to find likely disputes with existing trademark applications or registered trademarks.
 You can do a trademark search by providing the wordmark and the class under which the search is to be done.
 Trademark application is organized under 45 different classes as per the NICE classification for trademark.
 All of the trademark class serves a different set of goods and services.
 In case you need to get the trademark class for a good or service, you can use our trademark class finder tool.
-Trademarkcart provide an easy way to perform a trademark search through this online tool.
+Trademarkcart provides an easy way to perform a trademark search through this online tool.

 Search you trademark in 3 simple steps